 Research has shown that mercury found in dental fillings does accumulate in thyroid tissue, and in one study, the removal of dental amalgams decreased thyroid antibodies in patients with autoimmune thyroiditis.

-Amalgam fillings (usually referred to as silver but actually containing 50 percent mercury by weight) are the major source of mercury exposure, accounting for two-thirds of human mercury exposure.
+Amalgam fillings (usually referred to as silver but actually containing 50 percent mercury by weight) are a major source of mercury exposure, accounting for two-thirds of human mercury exposure.

 Many of the symptoms of mercury exposure overlap with those seen in Hashimoto’s, including digestive issues, fatigue, joint pain and hair loss.
 You can read about one woman’s experience with amalgam fillings as her Hashimoto’s trigger, here.